AndrewJBateman/angular-material-portfolio/README.md

 ## :books: General info

-* **Responsive:** Pages resize using Angular flex layout and grids of Angular Material mat-cards.
-Using breakpoint sizes from [Angular Flex Layout Documentation](https://github.com/angular/flex-layout/wiki/Responsive-API):
+* **Responsive:** grid of Angular Material mat-cards using Breakpoint detection
 * **Navbars:** Top/side navbars with page routing & links to Github & LinkedIn.
 * **Footer** with date & link to Build information page
-* **Build Data** fxFlex layout with cards to display info. on main dependencies used in app
+* **Build Data** info. on main app dependencies
-* **Home:** Angular Tab Groups/Material cards used to display data, using data-binding from an array of 'areas' based on an Area model.
+* **Home:** Angular Tab Groups/Material card grid to display data, using data-binding from an array of 'areas' based on an Area model.
-* **Projects:** fxFlex layout with tabbed card pages to display project data using data-binding from an array of projects based on a Project model.
-Cards are sized so up to 4 will show on a row before wrapping to the next line.
+* **Projects:** card grid to display project data using data-binding from an array of projects based on a Project model.
-* **Skills:** fxFlex layout with cards to display project data using data-binding from an array of skills based on a Skill model.
-Cards are sized so up to 4 will show on a row before wrapping to the next line.
+* **Skills:** card grid to display project data using data-binding from an array of skills based on a Skill model.
-* **Contact:** Simple mat-form that user can fill in with name, email and comment.
+* **Contact:** Simple form that user can fill in with name, email and comment.
 Input validation is included - Send button disabled if form incomplete/incorrect.
 Buttons to navigate to previous page and to clear the form.
 The data is sent to the app Firestore backend using angularfire-lite and a success message is returned once sending is complete.
 Large buttons allow user to return to Home page or send another message (which actually navigates 'back' to the same page presenting a clear form).
 * **Blog:** Posts are stored in the app Firebase DB and displayed on the Blog Posts page.
 Mat-cards now display Post title, subtitle, content, post category (dev, IT or Eng), time to read (calculated using a simple Angular pipe) and how old the post is (another pipe using the npm module Day.js).
-The Post Detail page includes the post image, Blog Detail and the footer includes an image credit with web link to the authors page with category and date published info. **OPTION:** add Tabs so all Dev, Eng & IT posts shown in their own tabs (currently creates gaps with div.ng-star-inserted class).
+The Post Detail page includes the post image, Blog Detail and the footer includes an image credit with web link to the authors page with category and date published info.
 * **Not Found:** In the event of the user trying to route to any page address that is not listed in the router-module a single Mat-card will display a message to the user.
 There is a simple button to reroute the user to the Home page.

 ## :camera: Screenshots